MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-710-onelake-audit-events-not-show-microsoft-365-admin-center.md

 # Known issue - OneLake audit events don't show up in Microsoft 365 admin center

-The basic audit events for OneLake aren't showing up in the Microsoft 365 admin center from April 21, 2024 through May 5, 2024.
+The audit events for OneLake aren't showing up in the Microsoft 365 admin center from April 21, 2024 through May 5, 2024.

 **Status:** Fixed: May 13, 2024